juluz/juluz/README.md

 I'm from Brazil.
 I'm working as Data Analyst since 2019.
 I'm currently learning Python, R, SQL, Spark, Statistic.

-## Analysis Steps Tips
+### Analysis Steps Tips

 1- Think about the story you are creating: What is my goal?
-What do I need to answer or test?
+What do I need to answer or test? <br>
-2- How my data is structured?
+2- How my data is structured? <br>
-3- Import data
+3- Import data <br>
-4- How to handle each variable?
+4- How to handle each variable? <br>
-5- What transformation do I need to do?
+5- What transformation do I need to do? <br>

-6- Create a data dictionary with all variables
+6- Create a data dictionary with all variables <br>
-7- At first calculate the basic metrics of mean, median, mode, asymmetry, and kurtosis 8- Think about how answering the main question with data: Do I need a histogram?
-Another metric or table?
+7- At first calculate the basic metrics of mean, median, mode, asymmetry, and kurtosis <br>
+8- Think about how answering the main question with data: Do I need a histogram?
+Another metric or table? <br>

-#### Create a file with useful codes of your preferred programming language: Python, R, Julia, and update whenever you discover new commands.
+#### -> Create a file with useful codes of your preferred programming language: Python, R, Julia, and update whenever you discover new commands.
 It will be your ally in the next analysis.